justexo-hash/PulseMarket/RAILWAY_DEPLOYMENT.md

 SESSION_SECRET=<Generate a random string - use: node -e "console.log(require('crypto').randomBytes(32).toString('hex'))" >
 TREASURY_ADDRESS=<Your Solana treasury address>
 TREASURY_PRIVATE_KEY=<Your treasury private key (base58 or hex)>
+CRON_SECRET=<Any random string used by Railway scheduler to hit the job endpoint>
 ```

 **Client Variables (VITE_ prefix - these are public):**